stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 Introduction

-USB_ModeSwitch is (surprise!) a mode switching tool for controlling "flip flop" (multiple device) USB gear.
+USB_ModeSwitch is (surprise!) a mode switching tool for controlling 'multi-mode' USB devices.

 In the beginning, nothing of this was documented in any form and there was